zdravkov/kendo-docs/api/dataviz/geometry/point.md

 ### toArray

-Formats the point value to an [x, y] array.
+Returns the point coordinates as an [x, y] array.

 #### Parameters